AustinCodingAcademy/alumni-gitbook/2019-summer/3-job-search.md

 Whenever you submit a job application, or even if you just find a job posting that sounds interesting, make a point of emailing someone at the company to introduce yourself and express your interest.
 Remember to include a call to action in your email, like asking for a phone call with a specific person/role.

-Here is a real-life example you can use as a template:
+Here is an example you can use as a template:

 > Hello,
 >
-> I'm interested in learning about open Course Instructor positions at Austin Coding Academy.
-I just scheduled a phone appointment through your website for Thursday, 6/28 at 2:30pm.
-Would it be possible to talk to one of your hiring managers at that time?
+> I'm interested in the open position for a Front End Developer at Cool Software Enterprises.
+I've submitted my application through your online portal, and I'm eager to learn more about the role.
+Would it be possible to schedule a brief phone conversation with one of your hiring managers?
 >
-> A little about me: I'm a Full-Stack Software Engineer with 6+ years of industry experience.
-My most recent programming stack includes C#/.NET, JavaScript, and MySQL, but I've also worked in Java.
-I'm interested in teaching as a way to build a new skillset and give back to the community while keeping my coding chops sharp.
+> A little about me: I'm a Full-Stack Web Developer and recent graduate of Austin Coding Academy.
+My technology stack includes JavaScript, React, and HTML/CSS, but I've also worked with Node.js.
-> For more details about my work experience, please visit my [LinkedIn profile](https://www.linkedin.com/in/danawen).
+> For details about my portfolio and work experience, please visit my [LinkedIn profile](https://www.linkedin.com/in/danawen).
 >
 > Thanks much for your time.
-I look forward to speaking with a team member on Thursday.
+I look forward to speaking with one of your hiring managers soon.
 >
-> Best,
+> Best,<br/>
 > Dana Wen

 ## Class discussion